anoma/juvix/docs/howto/compilation.md

     runtime.
 3.  `geb`.
 Produces a [GEB](https://anoma.github.io/geb/) input file.

+# Compilation options

+To see all compilation options type `juvix compile --help`.
+The most commonly used options are:

+* `-t target`: specify the target,
+* `-g`: generate debug information and runtime assertions,
+* `-o file`: specify the output file.

 # Juvix projects

 A <u>Juvix project</u> is a collection of Juvix modules inside one main